Witixin1512/jutge-toolkit/documentation/problems.md

-This page describes the structure of a common problem in [Jutge.org](https://jutge.org/) and how to prepare it with the `make-problem` command of the tookit.
+This page describes the structure of a common problem in [Jutge.org](https://jutge.org/) and how to prepare it with the `jutge-make-problem` command of the tookit.

 Table of contents:
 * [Usage](#usage)